Find Affordable College Courses

 Consumer Economics majors at ASU - Tempe take out an average of $26,673 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $361.

-A rank of #3 on this year’s list means University of Georgia is a great place for family and consumer economics students working on their bachelor’s degree.
-Located in the midsize city of Athens, UGA is a public college with a very large student population.
+The in-demand bachelor’s degree programs at University of Georgia helped the school earn the #3 place on this year’s ranking of the most popular family and consumer economics schools in the United States.
+Located in the medium-sized city of Athens, UGA is a public school with a fairly large student population.

 Of the 156 students majoring in consumer economics at UGA, 57% are male and 43% are female.